g8os/EFBD/tlog/tlogclient/readme.md

 ## API

-The main APIs are : `New`, `Send` and `Recv`
+The main APIs are : `New`, `Send` and `Recv`:

-[New](https://godoc.org/github.com/g8os/blockstor/tlog/tlogclient#New) to create new client instance.
+- [New](https://godoc.org/github.com/g8os/blockstor/tlog/tlogclient#New) to create new client instance.
-[Send](https://godoc.org/github.com/g8os/blockstor/tlog/tlogclient#Client.Send) to send transaction to server.
+- [Send](https://godoc.org/github.com/g8os/blockstor/tlog/tlogclient#Client.Send) to send transaction to server.
-[Recv](https://godoc.org/github.com/g8os/blockstor/tlog/tlogclient#Client.Recv) to get the channel to receive the server response.
+- [Recv](https://godoc.org/github.com/g8os/blockstor/tlog/tlogclient#Client.Recv) to get the channel to receive the server response.

 ## usage example